vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 ## Disable Navbar

-To disable the navbar globally, set `navbar: false` in `themeConfig`:
+To disable the navbar globally, set `navbar: false` in theme options:

 :::: code-group